gnif/LookingGlass/doc/tech_faq.rst

 Technical FAQ
 #############

-This FAQ is targetted at developers or technical people that want to know more about what's going on under the hood.
+This FAQ is targeted at developers or technical people that want to know more about what's going on under the hood.

 .. _ivshmemshared_ram: